Winweb Logo

 Our website uses LocalStorage, a technology that makes it possible to store data in the user's browser.
 We use LocalStorage for the following purposes:

-- cookie-consent-preferences: Stores your cookie preferences (necessary, functional, analytical, marketing)
+• cookie-consent-preferences: Stores your cookie preferences (necessary, functional, analytical, marketing)

-- cookie-consent-given: Stores whether you have already given cookie consent
+• cookie-consent-given: Stores whether you have already given cookie consent

-- payload-theme: Stores your theme preference (light/dark) for the admin interface
+• payload-theme: Stores your theme preference (light/dark) for the admin interface

 This data is stored exclusively locally in your browser and is not transmitted to our servers.
 You can delete this data at any time via your browser settings.
 The legal basis for storage is Art.
 6 para.
-1 lit. f GDPR (legitimate interest in the functionality of the website) or Art.
+1 lit. f GDPR (legitimate interest in the functionality of the website) and Art.
 6 para.
 1 lit. a GDPR (consent) for optional cookies.

 Order processing